 This post will run you through the necessary equipment to start a telephone answering service.
-If you’re looking to do it on the cheap then this article probably isn’t for you.
+If you’re looking to do it on the cheap, then this article probably isn’t for you.
 If you’re serious about starting a professional (and profitable!) answering service, then keep reading…

 Regardless of where you plan to set up shop (home, office, coffee shop etc.), you will need telephone lines to connect you to the PSTN (public telephone network).
 It’s completely up to you whether you go for traditional ISDN lines, or via the internet (VoIP) but either way you need to ensure you have sufficient lines to handle multiple inbound and outbound calls simultaneously.
 We recommend a minimum of 2 per operator.

 When you’ve decided how you want to connect to the PSTN you need to pick a phone system or PBX (private branch exchange).
-This allows you to manage how all the different lines are handled, and provides you advanced features such as call recording and voicemail.
+This allows you to manage how all the different lines are handled, and provides you with advanced features such as call recording and voicemail.
 If you are going down the VoIP route, you can make use of a virtual PBX (hosted in the cloud).

-There are lots of upsides to deploying VoIP with a hosted PBX, but it’s vital you have a steady internet connection with high bandwidth as this will determine the sound quality of your calls.
+There are lots of upsides to deploying VoIP with a hosted PBX, but it’s vital you have a steady internet connection with high bandwidth, as this will determine the sound quality of your calls.

 You will need to speak to your telecoms provider about purchasing multiple DDI (or DID) numbers.
-These are the phone numbers you will assign to your customers so you’ll need at least one per client.
+These are the phone numbers you will assign to your customers, so you’ll need at least one per client.
 Be sure to pick a provider that will allow you to grow without any restrictions, as some will put a limit or penalty on purchasing more!

 The next part is the most obvious… phones!
 Not all handsets are created equal, but there are so many quality choices out there that it’s hard to go wrong.
-Your telephone system provider will usually provide recommendations here but it’s important not to pull the trigger too quickly because you need to make sure that all of your answering service equipment is playing nice together!
+Your telephone system provider will usually provide recommendations here, but it’s important not to pull the trigger too quickly because you need to make sure that all of your answering service equipment is playing nice together!

 The most important piece of equipment is actually the software you will use to tie all your various tools together.
 Answering service software such as nCall will integrate with your phone system or handset so that calls pop on screen with all the necessary client information to answer the call professionally.